[This post may contain affiliate links at no additional cost to you.]

-Jared and I were having the kid talk and decided to put it off until we were less stressed and financially free.
+Jared and I were having the kid talk and decided to put it off until we were less stressed and financially independent.
 Oh boy, did I get sticker shock when I saw how much it would cost to raise a child.
 A quarter of a million!
 Not including college!
 That price just goes up as you move on up the social economic ladder.
 For the average middle-class to upper-middle family, the costs of raising a child topple over an estimated $250,000 going from birth to 17.1 That’s not including higher education!

 You’re lucky to be out $15,000 a year for 17 years!

 Mother flips what in the hell, I’m still in sticker shock.
 But given that there are about 7 billion people in the world and 300 million of those people are in the United States alone, I don’t think sticker shock has stopped or prevented anyone from raising mini human beings.

 We’re a frugal loving family.
 What if we raised a kid as frugally as possible?
 Neither Jared nor I grew up with anything fancy.
 We both went to public school.
 My school lunches were reduced lunches.
 I paid 25 cents for cafeteria food of one mystery meat taco pocket, milk, apple and green beans.
 And I have never known any kid who ate the cafeteria green bean…